PSU-Env/GitHub-for-RStudio/README.md

 ![](gitSetup.png)

-**2 After you open a GitHub account, click on the "Fork" icon at the top of GitHub page.**  This creates a copy (clone) of the master project directory that is now your repository **(repository = Project in R).**  *Copy the HTTPS clone URL from the box next to your repository on the right.
+**2 After you open a GitHub account, navigate to the repository that is setup for your group, click on the "Fork" icon at the top of GitHub page.**  This creates a copy (clone) of the master project directory that is now your repository **(repository = Project in R).**  *Copy the HTTPS clone URL from the box next to your repository on the right.
 Check the link, it should have your GitHub user name in it.*

 ![](fork.png)
 ![](clone.png)